gdavidbutler/pthreadChannel/README.md

 A Blob is a length specified collection of octets used as a discrete unit of communication, i.e. a message.

-To support inter-process exchanges, blobs can be transported through sockets and pipes.
+To support inter-process exchanges, blobs can be transported via message transfer mechanisms.
-[Since a pthread can't both wait in a pthread_cond_wait() and in a poll()/select()/etc., a pair of blocking reader and writer pthreads are used.]
+[Since a pthread can't both wait in a pthread_cond_wait() and in poll()/select()/etc., a pair of blocking reader and writer pthreads are used.]

+For two common cases of sockets and pipes:

+* socket: use shutdown() on inShut and outShut and a single inClose or outClose
+* pipe: use close() on inShut and outShut and no inClose or outClose.

 Several "framing" methods are supported: